Carrick on Shannon

 Learn bushcraft, paddle on open waterways or forage in the glens of Leitrim – the perfect zen experiences to ease the whole family into nature and escape from the modern world.

-With so much family fun to be had in Leitrim, the kids will be asking when they can return, all the way home.
+With so much family fun to be had in Leitrim, the kids will be asking when they can return.
+Check out our Leitrim destination page for more great ideas to keep the little ones happy.